 Each year, millions of people suffer from injuries related to pharmaceutical errors.
 Patients who are taking prescription drugs do so under the trust and care of their medical provider, whose responsibility is to diagnose your correct prescription and to explain possible side effects or adverse reactions.
 While your injuries may not be voluminous—as in the case of Lauren Betancourt—to the point where you are eligible to sue a major pharmaceutical company, you may be able to file a lawsuit against your doctor or pharmacy if they prescribed a dangerous drug that caused you harm.
 If you are suffering from injuries, or experiencing adverse effects related to your prescription drugs you may be eligible for compensation for your injuries.

 North Carolina laws say that your doctor has a responsibility to maintain a high standard of care.
 If you are injured while under the care of your doctor, then your doctor is negligent in his or her duties to maintain those standards of care.
 In the case of a bad prescription drug, a lawsuit based on illness or injury caused by a doctor’s negligence in your prescribing medication, falls under the category of medical malpractice.
 For example, if your doctor failed to mention side effects, proper dosing instructions, or possible adverse reactions to the drug, he or she may be found negligent and can be forced to pay compensation for your injuries.

 Contact a Personal Injury Attorney

-If you are suffering from injuries while under the care of your doctor, or experiencing adverse effects related to your prescription drugs, contact an experienced and professional Charlotte personal injury lawyer to learn about receiving compensation for your injuries.
+If you are suffering from injuries while under the care of your doctor or experiencing adverse effects related to your prescription drugs, contact an experienced and professional Charlotte NC personal injury lawyer to learn about receiving compensation for your injuries.
 Located in Charlotte, at the law firm of Ted A. Greve & Associates, P.A. we will commit to your case and fight for you.
 Call us today, or fill out your free case evaluation form!